 DATA

 Secondary data was used in this investigation.
 Data on the annual summer production (yield) of rice was gathered from 2007 to 2015 from the helpful website des.assam.gov.in.
-For the study, weather factors such precipitation, surface pressure, temperature at two meters, surface pressure, specific humidity, and surface soil moisture were taken into account.
+For the study, weather factors such as precipitation, surface pressure, temperature at two meters, surface pressure, specific humidity, and surface soil moisture were taken into account.
 From 2007 to 2015, the NASA Power Project’s data access viewer (DAV) provided the information on these variables.

 METHODOLOGY

-For analysis purpose, programming languages like python and R was used.
+For analysis purposes, programming languages like Python and R were used.
 Modules such as sklearn, pandas, numpy etc. were used for different supervised machine learning regression algorithms.
-Seaborn module was also one of the important modules used in the programming process.
+The Seaborn module was also one of the important modules used in the programming process.
 Below is a discussion of the supervised machine learning regression methods that were employed in the study:

 Decision Tree Regression